-When compatible optical transceivers firstly emerged in the market, there were a lot of worries and doubts about the compatibility and interoperability of them.
+When compatible transceivers firstly emerged in the market, there were a lot of worries and doubts about the compatibility and interoperability of them.
 But after dozens of years, outstanding compatibles vendors prove themselves with good quality and reputation.
-Green hands, however, are still puzzled by the myths of OEM transceivers and have doubt on compatible modules.
+Green hands, however, are still puzzled by the myths of OEM transceiver module and have doubt on compatible transceivers.
 I’m sure when they figure out the following questions, they will be fans of good compatible vendors and their devices.

 Arm wrestling between compatible and OEM.